lizhangqu/CorePage/README.md

 ====================================

 [ ![Download](https://api.bintray.com/packages/lizhangqu/maven/corepage/images/download.svg) ](https://bintray.com/lizhangqu/maven/corepage/_latestVersion)
-A page switch framework based on Fragment, you can open a page use just a method.It can be used in both Activity andFragment if you make your custom Activity extends BaseActivity and your custom Fragment extends  BaseFragment.And use BaseApplication as your Application
+A page switch framework based on Fragment, you can open a page use just a method.It can be used in both Activity andFragment if you make your custom Activity extends BaseActivity and your custom Fragment extends  BaseFragment.And use BaseApplication as your Application.

 Changelog
 ---------